ArtGateOne/ma3bcf2000/README.md

 use bcf2000 to control ma3 faders OSC

-This is small nodejs - to control Faders in MA3 via OSC
+This is small nodejs code - to control Faders in MA3 via OSC

 Download and instal NODEJS version 14.17 from https://nodejs.org/dist/v14.17.0/node-v14.17.0-x64.msi